ahmedhasan17/expense_tracker/README.md

 A simple Expense Tracker designed using React JS.
-Backend is powered by Firebase.

 In this projects there are basic tools of React Js used to make this framework